delta-io/delta/docs/source/delta-row-tracking.md

 The following limitations exist:

 - The row ids and row commit versions metadata fields cannot be accessed while reading the [Change data feed](/delta/delta-change-data-feed.md).
-- Row Tracking can currently only be enabled when creating the table or when the table is empty.
-Enabling row tracking on a non-empty table is currently not supported.
 - Once the Row Tracking feature is added to the table it cannot be removed without recreating the table.

 .. <Delta> replace:: Delta Lake